 OIID 804.
-DMD Research
+DMD Research Grading Basis: Pass/Fail

-Prerequisite(s): Acceptance to the DMD program and to a research
+Prerequisite(s): Acceptance to the DMD program and to a research program.

 Description: OIID 804 gives credit to DMD students participating in a research program such as the ULSD Summer Research Program.
 Students should apply for a Summer Research Program during the spring semester, participate in research during the summer, and present at Research Louisville in the Fall semester.
 Applications are through the ULSD Associate Dean for Research + Enterprise.
 Students receive 2 credits for each semester doing research.